 Cyber Monday is a sale conducted on online shops after Black Friday.
 Cyber Monday offers more discounts on goods that were left over from Black Friday and offered a chance for people who missed Black Friday to get what they were looking for.

 Cyber Monday is still not a standard sale in Japan, however, Amazon.co.jp conducts a large-scale campaign, and over 2,000 items go on sale.
-Looking at the past two years, Amazon.co.jp Cyber Monday is held from December 7-11.
+Looking at the past few years, Amazon.co.jp Cyber Monday is held from the end of November to early December.
 Compared with being held immediately after Black Friday, there is a tendency to start late two weeks later.

 In Japan, the winter bonus is issued during this period, and department stores and shops are filled with customers looking for gifts for themselves, coworkers, friends, and family.
 Also, home appliance stores have big sales on major household appliances and electronics.